 Video stream statistics are displayed in a Security Desk tile

-If your rendering rate is "12 rendered fps on 19 fps", your workstation is processing 12 fps.
-However, it’s receiving video at 19 fps.
-The workstation can’t process all the frames it’s receiving.
-Your workstation is the cause of the degraded quality of the video that you’re monitoring.
-In this case, lighten the load and check the hardware and its drivers.
+If your rendering rate is "12 rendered fps on 19 fps", your workstation is processing 12 fps but receiving video at 19 fps.
+The workstation can’t process all the frames it’s receiving, which degrades the quality of the video that you’re monitoring.

-• Reduce the number of cameras that you’re monitoring to reduce the load on the workstation.
+• Reduce the number of cameras that you’re monitoring.

 • Check the hardware requirements to make sure that the workstation can handle the load.